-If the student's appeal regarding insufficient Pace of Progression and/or GPA is approved, the student will be placed on a FASAP academic plan.
-During this time, the student will remain eligible for financial aid on a probationary basis for 6 months, strictly according to the terms of the Academic Plan.
+If student appeal regarding insufficient Pace of Progression and/or GPA is approved, student will be placed on a FASAP academic plan.
+During this time, student will remain eligible for financial aid on a probationary basis for 6 months, strictly according to the terms of the Academic Plan.
 Adherence to the conditions of the academic plan will be reviewed at the conclusion of the probationary payment period.